photographing of the Shiawassee River from Holly to Chesaning, has

 each year so as to experience the wonders of different trails while

 events are usually pot luck and intended as social events to get to

 know other people interested in trails better.
-We do ask that
+We typically have

 people become members at these events.
 They are not inexpensive